Wright v. Smith

-A hearing has been scheduled before the Arkansas Supreme Court for November 20, 2014 in this state marriage case, which received a ruling in favor of the freedom to marry on May 9, 2014.
+A hearing before the Arkansas Supreme Court took place on November 20, 2014 in this state marriage case, which received a ruling in favor of the freedom to marry on May 9, 2014.
 On that day, Judge Chris Piazza of Arkansas upheld same-sex couples' freedom to marry by striking down the state’s discriminatory constitutional amendment in this case filed in state court on behalf of more than 20 same-sex couples - some married, some unmarried - and one woman seeking recognition for her marriage for the purpose of divorce.

-The judge did not issue a stay in the ruling - and for the next week, same-sex couples could marry in the state.
+The judge did not issue a stay in the ruling - and for the next week, same-sex couples could marry in the state until the Arkansas Supreme Court issued a stay in the decision.

 On July 2, 2013, private lawyers filed a lawsuit in state court on behalf of Kendall and Julia Wright, as well as ten other Arkansas couples.
 The case argues that laws restricting the freedom to marry to different-sex couples in Arkansas are unconstitutional.